 Method 2.
 Using Android Debug Bridge (ADB)

-If you have a PC at home, and if your smartphone has enabled USB debugging on it, you are good to try out this method, which lets you to access Android from PC with broken screen.
+If you have a PC at home, and if your smartphone has enabled USB debugging on it, you are good to try out this method, which lets you access Android from PC with a broken screen.

 Just to give you a fair idea of what ADB is – ADB is a multipurpose command-line tool that connects and lets you use one device from another.
 The command used for this allows you to make several device actions.
 This includes installing and debugging applications, as well as running multiple commands on a device.